realnifty/code-refactor/README.md

 ## Installation

 No installation required!
 Simply navigate to the deployment via link provided above.
-To run locally, clone the repository to your local machine, install dependencies , then run the app to see it in localhost.
+To run locally, clone the repository to your local machine, and open in your preferred browser.

 ## License